-City Living Guide: What is it like to live in Houston, Texas?
+What is it like Living in Houston, Texas?

 Houston, Texas is a vibrant city with much to offer.
 U.S. News & World Report ranks Houston #30 in its Best Places to Live assessment and #26 in Best Places to Retire.
 There’s much to love about this southern city, nicknamed Space City in the days of the NASA Manned Spacecraft Center (now known as the Lyndon B. Johnson Space Center).
 Interestingly, the name Houston was used by astronauts as NASA’s code name when communicating from space.